 When you first install your SON Thru-Axle hub, carefully notice the orientation of the connectors.
 Perhaps align them straight down if possible, with the wire then looping around and up the fork blade.
 Ride for a few minutes with the lights on, or with your phone charging.
 Then stop and notice if the connectors are still pointed straight down.
 If they have rotated a bit clockwise, you'll know that your skewer was not tight enough.
 Make the skewer tighter and do the experiment again.
 Once you have the skewer tight enough so that the connectors never rotate, you're good to go.

-**We're know for our custom wheel builds.
-Call or text us to get started on building up a set using these Schmidt hubs.
+**We're known for our custom wheel builds.
+Call or text us to get started on building up a wheelset using these hubs.